Where Does Procurement Belong in the Organizational Hierarchy?

 Reporting to the CFO

-A procurement team that reports directly to the CFO will be expected to understand and communicate in financial metrics.
+A team that reports directly to the CFO will be expected to understand and communicate in financial metrics.

 Reporting to the COO